 This is far from a new idea.
 Here, Nicholas T Rinehart outlines the century-long history of the “Black Beethoven” trope and analyses the cultural and racial politics that have made this such a potent idea.
 He suggests our attraction to the notion that Beethoven was black is a symptom of classical music’s tortured position on race and music: “This desperation, this need to paint Beethoven black against all historical likelihood is, I think, a profound signal that the time has finally come to make a single … and robust effort [to reshape] the classical canon.”

-Does the fact that Beethoven’s music expresses an ethos of struggle, and triumph over it, point to markers of the composer’s “blackness”?
+Does the fact that Beethoven’s music expresses an ethos of struggle, and of triumph over struggle, make it black?

 The piece often used as a marker of Beethoven’s blackness is his last piano sonata, op.
 111 in C minor.
 The second movement is in theme-and-variations form, and the variations become more abstract as the piece continues.
-Two of the variations are highly syncopated, which has led some to retrospectively credit Beethoven, in this sonata, with “inventing” ragtime or even jazz.
+Two of the variations are highly syncopated, which has led some to retrospectively credit Beethoven, in this sonata, with “inventing” ragtime, and even jazz.

 Babatunde Olatunji demonstrates west African polyrhythms.

 Daniel Barenboim demonstrates Beethovenian polyrhythms.

 If you’ve seen the film 12 Years A Slave, you may remember that Solomon Northup (shown in a sketch above), whose memoir was the basis for the movie, was a musician.
 Northup wrote of his life as a free black violinist in New York State:

 In the film, he’s shown playing at such dances, and he later strikes a bargain with two unscrupulous promoters to go on tour to Washington, D.C., which is where his troubles begin.